pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// reject claims where the class is missing.
 	ResourceClassName string

+	// Parameters references a separate object with arbitrary parameters
-	// Parameters holds arbitrary values that will be available to the
+	// that will be used by the
 	// driver when allocating a resource for the claim.
+	//
+	// The object must be in the same namespace as the ResourceClaim.
+	// An empty namespace field defaults to that namespace.
+	// ApiVersion and name must be set.
+Kind and/or resource must be set.
+	// Usually, kind is sufficient because there will be a 1:1 mapping
+	// to resource.
+If UID is set, then only that specific object
+	// may be used.
-	Parameters runtime.RawExtension
+	Parameters v1.ObjectReference

 	// Allocation can start immediately or when a Pod wants to use the
 	// resource.
 Waiting for a Pod is the default.